 - Concrete strategies for finding and retaining experienced talent, including how your local workforce development center can help.

-Employers, register here for this virtual event hosted by the Broomfield Workforce Center.
+This virtual event hosted by the Broomfield Workforce Center.

 Thursday, September 21 from 10:30 a.m. to 2 p.m.